Publications

 Real-world classifiers can benefit from the option of abstaining from predicting on samples where they have low confidence.
 Such abstention is particularly useful on samples which are close to the learned decision boundary, or which are outliers with respect to the training sample.
 These settings have been the subject of extensive but disjoint study in the selective classification (SC) and out-of-distribution (OOD) detection literature.
 Recent work on selective classification with OOD detection (SCOD) has argued for the unified study of these problems; however, the formal underpinnings of this problem are still nascent, and existing techniques are heuristic in nature.
 In this paper, we propose new plugin estimators for SCOD that are theoretically grounded, effective, and generalise existing approaches from the SC and OOD detection literature.
 In the course of our analysis, we formally explicate how naïve use of existing SC and OOD detection baselines may be inadequate for SCOD.
 We empirically demonstrate that our approaches yields competitive SC and OOD detection trade-offs compared to common baselines.

-11. When Does Confidence-Based Cascade Deferral Suffice?
-Wittawat Jitkrittum, Neha Gupta, Aditya Menon, Harikrishna Narasimhan, Ankit Rawat, Sanjiv Kumar NeurIPS 2023
+Wittawat Jitkrittum, Neha Gupta, Aditya Krishna Menon, Harikrishna Narasimhan, Ankit Singh Rawat, Sanjiv Kumar

 Cascades are a classical strategy to enable inference cost to vary adaptively across samples, wherein a sequence of classifiers are invoked in turn.
 A deferral rule determines whether to invoke the next classifier in the sequence, or to terminate prediction.
 One simple deferral rule employs the confidence of the current classifier, e.g., based on the maximum predicted softmax probability.
 Despite being oblivious to the structure of the cascade -- e.g., not modelling the errors of downstream models -- such confidence-based deferral often works remarkably well in practice.
 In this paper, we seek to better understand the conditions under which confidence-based deferral may fail, and when alternate deferral strategies can perform better.
 We first present a theoretical characterisation of the optimal deferral rule, which precisely characterises settings under which confidence-based deferral may suffer.
 We then study post-hoc deferral mechanisms, and demonstrate they can significantly improve upon confidence-based deferral in settings where (i) downstream models are specialists that only work well on a subset of inputs, (ii) samples are subject to label noise, and (iii) there is distribution shift between the train and test set.

-15. Post-hoc estimators for learning to defer to an expert Harikrishna Narasimhan, Wittawat Jitkrittum, Aditya Menon, Ankit Rawat, Sanjiv Kumar NeurIPS 2022
+Harikrishna Narasimhan, Wittawat Jitkrittum, Aditya Krishna Menon, Ankit Singh Rawat, Sanjiv Kumar

 Many practical settings allow a learner to defer predictions to one or more costly experts.
 For example, the learning to defer paradigm allows a learner to defer to a human expert, at some monetary cost.
 Similarly, the adaptive inference paradigm allows a base model to defer to one or more large models, at some computational cost.
 The goal in these settings is to learn classification and deferral mechanisms to optimise a suitable accuracy-cost tradeoff.
 To achieve this, a central issue studied in prior work is the design of a coherent loss function for both mechanisms.
 In this work, we demonstrate that existing losses have two subtle limitations: they can encourage underfitting when there is a high cost of deferring, and the deferral function can have a weak dependence on the base model predictions.
 To resolve these issues, we propose a post-hoc training scheme: we train a deferral function on top of a base model, with the objective of predicting to defer when the base model's error probability exceeds the cost of the expert model.
 This may be viewed as applying a partial surrogate to the ideal deferral loss, which can lead to a tighter approximation and thus better performance.
 Empirically, we verify the efficacy of post-hoc training on benchmarks for learning to defer and adaptive inference.